telerik/fiddler-everywhere-docs/compose-api-requests/api-requests-collections.md

 ---
-title: Grouping API Requests in Collections
+title: API Requests Collections
-description: "Create and share API request collections when using the Telerik Fiddler Everywhere web-debugging HTTP-proxy client."
+description: "Create and share API request collections when using the 'Composer' in Fiddler Everywhere proxy tool."
 slug: composer-collections-get-started
 publish: true
 position: 20
-previous_url: /get-started/composer-collections, /get-started/api/composer-collections
+previous_url: /get-started/composer-collections, /get-started/api/composer-collections, /api/composer-collections
 ---

 # Grouping API Requests in Collections

 The Fiddler Everywhere client provides options for saving and organizing multiple requests, composed by the API Composer, through its [**Requests**]({%slug saved-requests-tab%}) list.
 The **Requests** section enables you to arrange multiple requests or request folders in collections that can be promptly reloaded and executed.
-The **Requests** section is part of a collapsable panel that you can hide/show to optimize your working space.
+The **Requests** section is part of a collapsible panel that you can hide/show to optimize your working space.

 ![Requests lists](../images/requests/requests-list-all.png)